|

 Right Approach:

-1. Get started by setting realistic goals for yourself, of what you think you can
+1. Get started by setting realistic goals for yourself, of what you think you can accomplish.

 2. Establish your priorities and where baseball is on your list.